desklabs/canvas-drive/README.md

 # Desk.com Canvas: Drive
 The **Desk.com Drive** is a canvas application that adds file management to cases.
-It allows you to upload, download and share files to and from [Dropbox.com](https://dropbox.com), [Google Drive](https://drive.google.com) and many more.
+It allows you to upload, download and share files to and from [Dropbox.com](https://dropbox.com), [Google Drive](https://drive.google.com) and soon more.

 ## I. Deploy the Application
 First, install this application by deploying the source code to your Heroku account.
 To deploy your application, simply click this button: